winitzki/scall/tutorial/programming_dhall.md

 Because this code fails to typecheck, we cannot use it to implement a function returning `False` when two text strings are not equal.

-Another example: we cannot write a Dhall function that checks whether a string is empty, when that string is given as the function's parameter.
+Another example: we cannot write a Dhall function that checks whether a string parameter is an empty string.
 ```dhall
 let isStringEmpty = λ(t : Text) →
   assert : t ≡ "" -- Type error: assertion failed.